Amanda Barker: 2015 - present

-In 2015, Barker began working full time on air for Sirius XM for Humble & Fred after a year of filling in for former co-host Eileen Ross and would continue in that role until 2020.
+In 2015, Barker began working full time on air for SiriusXM for Humble & Fred after a year of filling in for former co-host Eileen Ross and would continue in that role until 2020.
 These years also saw a string of character roles in film and TV with occasional roles in theatres across Canada.
 In 2018 her musical Little Black Dress, co-authored with Christopher Bond, Natalie Tenenbaum, and Danielle Trczinski, began touring North America.
 In 2019 her play Clotheswap opened at the Textile Museum of Canada which garnered buzz in Toronto for its interactive component as both a show and a Clothing swap.
 In 2019, Barker won the Canadian Comedy Award for best comedic performance for the webseries A Gay Victorian Affair.
 Barker and husband Marco Timpano host and produce The Insomnia Project podcast for Acast with over 2 million downloads.

 In the spring of 2023, it was announced that she would be in Thanksgiving, a film directed by Eli Roth.
 In the summer of 2023, she was shooting a new feature with Lilly Singh.

 Barker is a citizen of United States, Canada, and Italy.